-All kidding aside, at this point answering that question requires time travel or conjecture.
-Since I am only skilled at the latter let’s go the conjecture route, as I think we can take some pretty good educated guesses.
+All kidding aside, at this point answering that question requires either time travel or conjecture.
+Since I am only skilled at the latter let’s go the conjecture route, as I think we can make some pretty good, educated guesses.

-For most organizations, there are likely going to be three primary costs to getting CMMC certified:
+For most organizations that will be required to undergo a third-party audit, there are likely going to be three primary costs to getting CMMC certified:

-- Hard costs for the CMMC Audit itself (e.g., the cost for the Certified Auditor, which potentially will be an “allowable expense”)
+3. Hard costs for the CMMC audit itself (e.g., the cost for the Certified Auditor, which potentially will be an “allowable expense”)

 Let’s examine these costs in a little more detail.

-- Organizations that have a reasonably mature SP 800-171 compliant environment
+Organizations that have a reasonably mature NIST SP 800-171 compliant environment

-- Organizations that don’t have a mature SP 800-171 compliant environment
+Organizations that don’t have a mature NIST SP 800-171 compliant environment

 - Consulting Costs: You will likely want to start with a CUI Scoping exercise (to try to minimize the scope and associated costs) and a Risk Assessment (a requirement of CMMC) first.
 This will ensure you have the proper context for the Gap Assessment.
 For a typical 250-person engineering/manufacturing firm with several locations, a good estimate is $30,000-$50,000.
 That pricing is comparable to establishing the foundation of an ISO 27001 or SOC 2 information security program, which is a reasonable proxy in terms of size and approach.
 Differences between the upper and lower ends of the range have to do with current maturity, CUI scope, and project approach.
 If you require support for Gap Remediation, that can range considerably based on the findings.
 In a less mature environment $10,000-$40,000 is a reasonable estimate.
 Taking this approach generates the required Risk Assessment and builds the foundational scope statement that is integral to the required System Security Plan.

 - Hard Costs for Prep: Cost here depends on what technology you have implemented in your environment.
-CMMC level 3 ostensibly requires mobile device management, log monitoring/SIEM, security awareness training, multifactor authentication, data backups, code review and advanced email protection.
+CMMC 2.0 Level 2 ostensibly requires mobile device management, log monitoring/SIEM, security awareness training, multifactor authentication, data backups, code review and advanced email protection.
 Most viable organizations are going to have a fair number of these tools in place.
 Best case: $0.
 Typical case: $20,000-$60,000.
 Worst case: $100,000.
-As an example, I spoke this week with a client at a 100-person firm that has a very mature NIST SP 800-171 compliant environment, which cost about $170,000 to achieve from scratch.
+As an example, I spoke with a client at a 100-person firm that has a very mature NIST SP 800-171 compliant environment, which cost about $170,000 to achieve from scratch.
 This is consistent with the ranges I floated.